 To understand and build the strengths and virtues that enable individuals and communities to thrive.

 During its first century, psychology justifiably focused most of its attention on human suffering.
 Marked progress as been made in understanding and treating numerous psychological disorders - depression, anxiety, and phobias, to name a few.
-While alleviating suffering, however, psychology has neglected what makes life most worth living.
+While alleviating suffering, however, psychology has not paid much attention to what makes life most worth living.

 Positive Psychology is founded on the belief that people want more than an end to suffering.
 People want to lead meaningful and fulfilling lives, to cultivate what is best within themselves, to enhance their experiences of love, work, and play.
 We have the opportunity to create a science and a profession that not only heals psychological damage but also builds strengths to enable people to achieve the best things in life.